aitgon/wopmars/docs/content/developer.rst

     python3 -m unittest discover

 And the tests should start and be ok.
-You are now ready to start improving **WoPMaRS**
+You are now ready to start improving **WopMars**

-Contributing to WoPMaRS documentation
+Contributing to WopMars documentation
 -------------------------------------

-The WoPMaRS documentation has been done thanks to `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
+The WopMars documentation has been done thanks to `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
 The documentation has been written according to the `rST format <http://docutils.sourceforge.net/rst.html>`_.
-There is two type of documentation in **WoPMaRS**:
+There is two type of documentation in **WopMars**:

 - ``docstring`` in the source code
 - rST files in the ``docs`` folder.
 Images are stored under the ``docs/images`` folder.